realrubberduckdev/dp-blog/src/content/tf-module-consumption.md

 ## Creating and consuming Terraform modules

-There is enough [documentation](https://www.terraform.io/docs/language/modules/develop/index.html) regarding creation of Terraform modules and I am going to focus mostly on our approach towards consumption of modules across multiple teams.
+There is enough [documentation](https://www.terraform.io/docs/language/modules/develop/index.html) regarding the creation of Terraform modules and I am going to focus mostly on our approach towards consumption of modules across multiple teams.

 See the examples on [Github](https://github.com/realrubberduckdev/tf-module-test).
 A very simple module can look like